camelinaction/camelinaction2/chapter20/rx-java2/readme.md

 Chapter 20 - rx-java2
 ---------------------

-This directory holds beginner examples with standalone RX-Java 2.x and when using it together with Camel.
+This directory holds beginner examples with standalone reactive streams (using RX-Java 2.x as engine) and when using it together with Camel.

 ### 20.1.2 First steps with Reactive Streams